altive/handbook/content/ja/engineering/flutter/riverpod.md

 ---
-title: "Riverpod"
+title: Riverpod
-description: "Riverpod is a state management library for Flutter.
-It is a fork of the Provider package."
+description: Riverpod is a state management library for Flutter.
+It is a fork of the Provider package.
 weight: 2
 ---